chungpark/SmartFarmingWorkshop_UR2026/single-page-workshop-website.md

 - **Workshop accepted at UR 2026.**
 - **Accepting submissions now.**
 - Submission deadline: June 10, 2026, 23:59 AoE**
-- Submission method: Please email to `chpark@gwu.edu` with the title ""UR2026 Smart Farming Workshop Submission - (Your Name)"" with the required information as above.
+- Submission method: Please email to `chpark@gwu.edu` with the title ""UR2026 Smart Farming Workshop Submission (type) - (Your Name)"" with the required information as above.

 ## Call for Short Papers